 QIDC Headquarters

-The white stone building at the Y in Karthaus (PO Box 94, 16845) — event HQ, directory pickup, restrooms
+The white stone building at the Y in Karthaus (75 Market St, 16845) — event HQ, directory pickup, restrooms

 Sinn Sport B&B and Gift Shop